prof-welch-psu-ist/pa0-git-sdlc/README.md

 ![maven tool window button](img/mvn-reload.png)

 This should pull in the jUnit dependency you added to the `pom.xml`.
+Once you do this, the `test` folder should turn a light green color (incidicating its a 'test' directory that mirrors the setup of your source 'src' directory) + the errors with the imports in the `TestLongestCommonPrefix` file should be gone.

 ### Step 1: review the existing prefix-finding code